-worked well on multiple surfaces and conditions.
-Only issue was with courts that have a lot of dust as the small spaces featured along the outsole would clog up with the dust and create a layer between your foot and the floor.
+Chris: The traction worked well on multiple surfaces and conditions.
+Only issue was with courts that have a lot of dust, as the small spaces featured along the outsole would clog up with the dust and create a layer between your foot and the floor.
 I think this is why most traction patterns tend to fail when dust/ debris are involved but the outsoles that are flat – no design – end up pushing the dust out of the way instead of keeping it with you.
 Overall, I thought the traction was solid and the rubber is durable so outdoor players will enjoy these.

 Lockdown is solid, from all aspects.
 Not really any issues at all once laced up fully and after ensuring I had the appropriate size for myself.
 They might be built like a 90’s shoe but they secure the foot much better than most of them.

-Ventilation – There are perforations throughout the entire shoe but nothing that would really allow for a lot of air-flow.
+Chris: There are perforations throughout the entire shoe but nothing that would really allow for a lot of air-flow.
 The tongue on the other hand offers plenty of ventilation and that’s a plus.
 Certain shoes are perfectly fine with little air-flow – usually rubber or plastic based synthetics – and these just so happen to be one of them.
 It allowed for the break-in time to go by quickly and that is something I enjoy.

 If you hoop on the regular and want something to last – indoor or outdoor – then this is what you’ve been looking for.
-They will be available in the U.S. next month at K1X.US.